New ProductionOn The Verge

 pdf

-The stage-elements video and sound play an equally important role as the movement.
-They each create a course of events which is independent of the other media.
+The stage-elements video and sound play equally important roles in the production.
+They each create a course of events, at times independent of the other media.
 For the performer, however, they are opponents in her attempt to position herself.